JupiterOne/insights-dashboards/src/boards/device-management/readme.md

 > Prerequisites:
 >
-> Requires at least an MDM (Device Management), EDR (Device Agent/Scanning), or Cloud Service Provider integration; Ideally utilizes all of the above plus an integration with an Identity Provider.
+> Requires at least an MDM (Device Management), EDR (Device Agent/Scanning), or Cloud Service Provider integration
+> Ideally utilizes all of the above plus an integration with an Identity Provider.